EwenCollin/ArchitechJs/README.md

 ### To select multiple meshes

  - use S to select or deselect objects (rotation and scale transformations are relative to the whole selection)
+ - use C to copy selection
+ - use V to paste copied selection at same position it was copied

 ## Library used in this web app